Early in-person voting starting in Wisconsin amid lawsuits

 But one lawsuit, filed by the League of Women Voters of Wisconsin, seeks a ruling on what constitutes a missing address, arguing that clerks should accept anything short of a completely blank address.
 The legal fight has led to confusion among some clerks about what ballots they can accept or reject for missing information.

 A judge in that lawsuit planned to announce her ruling Wednesday, after she previously voiced concerns about creating confusion after voting has begun.
-More than 238,000 absentee ballots had been returned as of Monday, according to the Wisconsin Elections Commission.
+Nearly 259,000 absentee ballots had been returned as of Tuesday, according to the Wisconsin Elections Commission.

 Michels had no scheduled events Tuesday but did plan a Wednesday rally scheduled in Waukesha, a Republican-rich Milwaukee suburb, with Virginia Gov. Glenn Youngkin.
 A series of other surrogates for both sides planned events.